hanzoai/painter/README.md

 ## About

-Hanzo Painter is part of the [Hanzo AI](https://hanzo.ai) ecosystem, providing AI infrastructure and services for developers.
+Hanzo Studio is part of the [Hanzo AI](https://hanzo.ai) ecosystem, providing AI infrastructure and services for developers.

 - **hanzo.ai** - Core AI infrastructure platform
 - **hanzo.io** - Business solutions